Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What is the consequence of consistently ignoring the payable tax amount?

 Consistently ignoring your legally payable municipal tax amount triggers aggressive escalation.
-The municipality will relentlessly apply compounding interest, fundamentally register a restrictive legal lien against the property's assessed value, and can ultimately initiate severe legal proceedings to forcibly sell the real estate to recover the outstanding municipal debt.
+The municipality will apply compounding interest, register a restrictive legal lien against the property's assessed value, and can ultimately initiate severe legal proceedings to forcibly sell the real estate to recover the outstanding municipal debt.

 What is the strict deadline to file personal income tax in Canada?

 The strict, unwavering deadline to file your standard personal income tax return across Canada is generally april 30.
-All employed residents must ensure their comprehensive tax filing is officially received by the CRA before this absolute deadline to deliberately avoid accumulating severe late filing penalties.
+All employed residents must ensure their comprehensive tax filing is officially received by the CRA before this absolute deadline to avoid accumulating severe late filing penalties.

 Can a CPA dramatically improve my personal income tax outcome?